kenjis/ci3-to-4-upgrade-helper/docs/HowToUpgradeFromCI3ToCI4.md

 - `show_error()` that *ci3-to-4-upgrade-helper* provides does not support the third argument `$heading`.
 - If you want to show error page like CI3, you have to create error templates like `app/Views/errors/html/error_500.php` where `500` is the status code.
 - In error templates, you can use `$message` which has the Exception message.

+## Writable Paths

+1. CI4 has new `writable` directory and the constant `WRITEPATH`.
+Adjust the paths when you write files.